-At the beginning of each registration period, the Graduate Program Coordinator sends advisement information to all students in the program.
+At the beginning of each registration period, the Head of Graduate Studies sends advisement information to all students in the program.
 This information includes program sheets, a schedule of course offerings, deadlines to apply for graduation, links to Academic Policies in the Graduate Catalog, and other general and specific advisement information.